-In the first quarter of 2019, the Bank, through its special purpose financing vehicle Maximus Hellas DAC, proceeded with the upsize of the asset backed securities issue to a total face value of \notin 1,338 million, of which \notin 910 million Class A notes were held by an international institutional investor while \notin 428 million Class B notes were held by the Bank.
-As at 30 June 2019, following their partial redemption, the carrying value of Class A notes amounted to \notin 805 million (31 December 2018: \notin 654 million).
+In the first quarter of 2019, the Bank, through its special purpose financing vehicle Maximus Hellas DAC, proceeded with the upsize of the asset backed securities issue to a total face value of € 1,338 million, of which € 910 million Class A notes were held by an international institutional investor while € 428 million Class B notes were held by the Bank.
+As at 30 September 2019, following their partial redemption, the carrying value of Class A notes amounted to € 708 million (31 December 2018: € 654 million).

-In addition, for the period ended 30 June 2019, following their partial redemption, the carrying value of the asset backed securities issued by the Bank's special purpose financing vehicle Astarti DAC, held by an institutional investor (Class A notes), amounted to € 456 million (31 December 2018: € 591 million).
+In addition, for the period ended 30 September 2019, following their partial redemption, the carrying value of the asset backed securities issued by the Bank's special purpose financing vehicle Astarti DAC, held by an international institutional investor (Class A notes), amounted to € 392 million (31 December 2018: € 591 million).

-In June 2019, the Bank through its special purpose financing vehicle Pillar Finance Designated Activity Company, issued asset backed securities of total face value of ca. \notin 2 bn (of which \notin 1,044 million senior, \notin 310 million mezzanine and \notin 645 million junior notes), collateralized by a portfolio of primarily non performing residential mortgage loans (Project Pillar), which have been fully retained by the Bank.
-In the same month, the Bank announced that it has signed a binding agreement with Celidoria S.A R.L, an entity ultimately owned by funds whose investment manager is the global investment management firm Pimco, for the sale of 95% of the mezzanine and junior notes of the abovementioned securitization (note 15).
+In June 2019, the Bank through its special purpose financing vehicle 'Pillar Finance Designated Activity Company', issued asset backed securities of total value of ca. € 2 bn (of which € 1,044 million senior notes issued at par, € 310 million mezzanine issued at par, € 645 million junior notes of issue price € 1), collateralized by a portfolio of primarily non performing residential mortgage loans (project Pillar), which were fully retained by the Bank.
+In the same month, the Bank announced that it has signed a binding agreement with Celidoria S.A R.L, an entity ultimately owned by funds whose investment manager is the global investment management firm Pimco, for the sale of 95% of the mezzanine and junior notes of the abovementioned securitization.
+Upon the completion of the transaction, in September 2019, the Bank ceased to have control over the special purpose financing vehicle 'Pillar Finance Designated Activity Company' (note 15).

-Furthermore, in June 2019, the Bank through its special purpose financing vehicles Cairo No. 1 Finance Designated Activity Company, Cairo No. 2 Finance Designated Activity Company and Cairo No. 3 Finance Designated Activity Company, issued asset backed securities of total face value of ca. € 7.5 bn, collateralized by a mixed assets portfolio of NPEs, which have been fully retained by the Bank.
-In the same month, the Bank and Bravo Strategies III LLC, an affiliate of Celidoria, agreed to enter into exclusive negotiations for the sale of 20% of the mezzanine and junior notes of the abovementioned securitization (Project Cairo) and the sale of a majority stake in the Bank's subsidiary Financial Planning Services S.A.
-(Project Europe).
-The parties intend to conclude the agreement within the third quarter of 2019.
+Furthermore, in June 2019, the Bank through its special purpose financing vehicles 'Cairo No. 1 Finance Designated Activity Company', 'Cairo No. 2 Finance Designated Activity Company' and 'Cairo No. 3 Finance Designated Activity Company', issued asset backed securities of total value of ca. € 7.5 bn, collateralized by a mixed assets portfolio of non performing loans, which have been fully retained by the Bank.
+In the same month, the Bank and Bravo Strategies III LLC, an affiliate of Celidoria, agreed to enter into exclusive negotiations for the sale of 20% of the mezzanine and junior notes of the abovementioned securitization (project Cairo) and the sale of a majority stake in the Bank's subsidiary Financial Planning Services S.A. (project Europe).
+Following the expiration of the agreed exclusivity period at the end of September 2019 and taking into consideration the developments in relation to the Asset Protection Scheme (note 15), Eurobank is continuing actively the negotiations with prospective investors towards the completion of the transactions.